rhondanovah/rhondanovah.github.io/nft-guide.md

 <h2>Introduction 👋</h2>

-Starter guide for setting up a crypto digital wallet and navigating the NFT space.I am a guide for beginners on setting up a digital wallet and navigating the NFT space.
+Starter guide for setting up a crypto digital wallet and navigating the NFT space.

 <h3>What's an NFT?? </h3>